zipvilization/Zipvilization/chapters/territory-world/index.md

 Dormant Land is world meaning.

-Burn is an economic mechanism.
+Burn is a contract mechanism.

 Permanent Nature is a territorial consequence.

-The metaphors help Humans understand the system.
+The world language helps Humans understand the system.

-But they remain disciplined metaphors tied to explicit state.
+But that language remains disciplined by explicit relationships.

 ---

-# Machine interpretation
+# Machine Interpretation

-For Artificial Intelligence, Chapter 2 provides something equally important:
+For Artificial Intelligence, Chapter 2 provides an explicit semantic structure.

-> **an explicit semantic layer**

 AI should be able to distinguish:

-`RAW STATE`
+**RAW BLOCKCHAIN STATE**

 from:

-`DERIVED SIGNAL`
+**DERIVED DATA**

 from:

-`CANONICAL WORLD STATE`
+**CANONICAL WORLD MEANING**

 from:

-`VISUAL REPRESENTATION`
+**GRAPHICAL REPRESENTATION**

-That hierarchy reduces ambiguity.
+That distinction reduces ambiguity.

-An AI should not need to guess whether Burn means Permanent Nature.
+An AI should not need to guess whether Burn corresponds to Permanent Nature.

-The documentation should state the relationship.
+The Atlas states the relationship.

+It should not need to infer whether an image creates canonical state.

+It does not.

+> **Meaning should be explicit enough that AI does not need to invent the missing relationship.**

 ---

+# SolumTools, SolumWorld and SolumView

+Chapter 2 makes the relationship between the three systems clear.

+## SolumTools

+**DATA**

+Reads blockchain state, applies canonical rules and exposes deterministic information.

+## SolumWorld

+**WORLD**

+Transforms valid information into the world-scale graphical representation of Zipvilization.

+## SolumView

+**ZOOM**

+Allows detailed exploration of Colonists and their Territories.

+Together:

+> **SolumTools makes the data understandable.**
+>
+> **SolumWorld makes the world visible.**
+>
+> **SolumView lets us look closer.**

+---

-# What Chapter 2 establishes
+# What Chapter 2 Establishes

 Territory & World Coherence establishes that:

-- Solum has canonical spatial meaning,
+- SOLUM has canonical spatial meaning,
-- `1 SOLUM = 1 m²`,
+- **1 SOLUM = 1 m²**,
-- the original substrate is finite,
+- the original territorial substrate is finite,
-- Pool-held SOLUM can be interpreted as Dormant Land,
+- Pool-held SOLUM corresponds to Dormant Land,
-- burned SOLUM becomes Permanent Nature,
+- burned SOLUM corresponds to Permanent Nature,
-- balances can support territorial capacity,
+- SOLUM balances can support territorial capacity,
 - Territory follows deterministic scales,
+- territorial scale and maturity are different,
-- world interpretation must remain coherent with underlying state,
+- world representation must remain coherent with underlying state,
-- location and spatial relationships must be reproducible,
+- graphical systems cannot create canonical state,
-- SolumWorld defines canonical world state,
+- SolumWorld represents Zipvilization at world scale,
-- SolumView renders rather than invents that state.
+- SolumView allows closer exploration of Colonists and Territories,
+- and different visual scales must remain views of the same underlying reality.

 ---

-# What Chapter 2 does not establish
+# What Chapter 2 Does Not Establish

 Chapter 2 does not automatically establish:

 - completed territorial maturity,
-- biological development,
+- complete biological development,
-- Zip history,
+- future Zip behavior,
-- complete Colonist roles,
 - economic sectors,
 - State government,
 - Kingdom governance,
 - alliances,
 - conflict,
+- culture,
-- emergent civilization.
+- or emergent civilization.

-Those possibilities require actors, time, history and later structural conditions.
+Those possibilities require additional mechanics, actors, Time, history and future development.

 Chapter 2 gives them somewhere to happen.

 ---

-# The world is still young
+# The World Is Still Young

-At the end of Chapter 2, something remarkable has happened.
+At the end of Chapter 2, something important has happened.

-We began with a Smart Contract.
+We began with blockchain state.

 Then we learned to observe it.

-Now its state can be interpreted as a coherent finite world.

-But the world is still incomplete.
+Now that state has spatial meaning.

-There is land.
+There is a finite territorial substrate.

-There are boundaries.

-There are territorial conditions.
+There are different territorial conditions.

-There is structure.
+There is deterministic territorial scale.

-What is missing?

-> **Actors.**

-A world becomes much more interesting when someone can inhabit it.
+And there is a framework capable of representing that state as a coherent graphical world.

+But space alone is not civilization.

+Someone has to participate in it.

 ---

-# Chapter boundary
+# Chapter Boundary

 Chapter 0 asks: